mdkamran-stack/Devops_interview-question-asked_2025/Question_asked_me_on interview.md

 ## what is HIGH IO usage

 High I/O usage occurs when processes perform excessive reads/writes to disks or network, potentially causing slow performance.
-It’s monitored using tools like iostat
+It’s monitored using tools like iostat.

+## how to export metrics to prometeus?

+##  lets say you have application java running micro services in kubernetes cluster from there to grafana